Barrio Logan station

-Barrio Logan station is a station on the Blue Line of the San Diego Trolley located in the Logan Heights neighborhood of San Diego.
+Barrio Logan station is a station on the Blue Line of the San Diego Trolley located near the intersection of César E. Chávez Parkway (formerly Crosby Street) and Harbor Drive in the Logan Heights neighborhood of San Diego.
 The station's name is the Spanish translation of "Logan neighborhood" and the station primarily serves the corresponding Hispanic neighborhood.
 The stop is located near Chicano Park, famous for its artwork and legacy of protests for minority rights.

 History

 Barrio Logan opened as part of the initial 15.9 mi "South Line" of the San Diego Trolley system on July 26, 1981, operating from north to downtown San Diego using the main line tracks of the San Diego and Arizona Eastern Railway.

 This station was renovated, starting September 28, 2013 as part of the Trolley Renewal Project; it reopened with a renovated station platform in early August 2014.